-In the past, we might have gotten dressed up, gone on a fancy date, and booked a hotel room with our significant others, or maybe treated ourselves to a nice dinner.
-Given the ongoing pandemic, Valentine’s Day is going to look really different this year, since the safest way to celebrate is at home.
-While tons of cute at-home date ideas have been circulating during the past year, one of my personal favorites is a movie night.
-There’s no lack of Valentine’s or romance movies available for streaming.
+For Valentine’s Day celebrations, it’s typical to get dressed up to the nines, go out to a fancy dinner with drinks, and maybe even appetizers if you’re feeling wild, and book a hotel room with your significant other for dessert.
+However, sometimes the best dates spent with your S.O. happen right at home where you can wear and eat whatever you want.
+While tons of cute at-home date ideas have been circulating during the past year, one of my personal favorite options is a romantic movie night.
+There’s no lack of Valentine’s or romance movies available across all of the streaming services.
 So, snuggle up with whoever you’re planning on spending the evening with – even if it’s just yourself – and check out these underrated romance movies – because I know you’ve already seen The Notebook a thousand times.

 - The First Time